Despite ankle injury, Russians win team foil at Olympics

 Martyanova, who had her ankle bandaged and treated with an ice pack, needed her teammates’ help to walk to the podium and back again.

 Deriglazova won her second medal of the Tokyo Games after finishing runner-up to Lee Kiefer of the United States in the individual foil competition.
-It’s the No. 1-ranked foil fencer’s fourth career Olympic medal.
+It’s her fourth career Olympic medal.

 The Russian Olympic Committee team has won five fencing medals in women’s events in Tokyo, two of them gold.
 France was on the podium in the women’s team foil for the first time since 1984.